muhlenlogan8/Reinforcement-Learning-Snake-Game/README.md

 # Reinforcement-Learning-Snake-Game

-I made this coding following the tutorial here: https://www.youtube.com/watch?v=L8ypSXwyBds
+I following the tutorial here to complete this project: https://www.youtube.com/watch?v=L8ypSXwyBds

-Mainly followed along and wrote along with the video but added comments to help myself understand the code's functionality.
+I mainly followed along with the video and wrote notes, adding comments to help myself understand the code's functionality.
+This project could serve as a foundation for future neural network projects.
+Building on this, other game ideas come to mind that could benefit from neural network solvers, such as Minesweeper.
+Creating an agent to solve Minesweeper could provide an entertaining loop of continuous and rapid playthroughs of the game.
+Overall, I hope to expand upon this project and use it as a reference for future endeavors.

 The project contains...